-For the purpose of these Conditions: "Euro-zone" means the region comprised of Member States of the European Union that adopt the single currency in accordance with the Treaty on European Union as amended, and as used in this Condition 5 "business day" means a day on which commercial banks and foreign exchange markets settle payments in the financial centre(s) specified for each Interest Determination Date; "Interest Determination Date" means the date specified as such in the Final Terms or, if none is so specified, means in the case of EURIBOR, the second TARGET2 Settlement Day before the first day of the relevant Interest Period, or, in the case of Exempt Notes, such other Interest Determination Date as shall be specified in the relevant Final Terms; "Reference Rate" means EURIBOR for the relevant Interest Period, as specified in the relevant Final Terms, or, in the case of Exempt Notes, such other Reference Rate as shall be specified in the relevant Final Terms; "Relevant Final Terms; "Relevant Final Terms; "Relevant Final Terms; "Relevant Final Terms, or, in the case of Exempt Notes, such other Reference Rate as shall be specified in the relevant Final Terms; "Relevant Financial Centre" has the meaning given to such term in Condition 1 (Interpretation) and "Relevant Time" means the time specified as such in the Final Terms or if none is so specified, means, in the case of EURIBOR, 11.00 a.m.
+For the purpose of these Conditions: "Euro-zone" means the region comprised of Member States of the European Union that adopt the single currency in accordance with the Treaty on European Union as amended, and as used in this Condition 5 "business day" means a day on which commercial banks and foreign exchange markets settle payments in the financial centre(s) specified for each Interest Determination Date; "Interest Determination Date" means the date specified as such in the Final Terms or, if none is so specified, means in the case of EURIBOR, the second TARGET2 Settlement Day before the first day of the relevant Interest Period, or, in the case of Exempt Notes, such other Interest Determination Date as shall be specified in the relevant Final Terms; "Reference Rate" means EURIBOR for the relevant Interest Period, as specified in the relevant Final Terms, or, in the case of Exempt Notes, such other Reference Rate as shall be specified in the relevant Final Terms; "Relevant Financial Centre" has the meaning given to such term in Condition 1 (Interpretation) and "Relevant Time" means the time specified as such in the Final Terms or if none is so specified, means, in the case of EURIBOR, 11.00 a.m.
 Brussels time or, in the case of Exempt Notes, such other time as shall be specified in the relevant Final Terms.